The New Digital SAT® – What You Need To Know!

 Time | 65 mins | 35 mins | 64 mins |

-The math portion has also been replaced with a single math section instead of the two separate sections that we see in the paper-and-pencil SAT test format.
-Unlike the traditional SAT, which includes no-calculator and calculator-allowed sections, the digital SAT allows you to use calculators throughout the Math section.
+The math portion has also been replaced with a single math section instead of the two separate sections that we’ve seen in the paper and pencil SAT test format.
+Unlike the old SAT, which has always included no-calculator and calculator-permitted sections, the Digital SAT allows you to use a calculator throughout the entire Math section.
+The Digital SAT also provides students with an embedded Desmos graphing calculator, so they no longer have to bring their own calculator to the test.

-Per the College Board, this transition will reflect the usage of calculators in schools and real-world scenarios more accurately than the SAT’s paper-and-pencil version.
-To ensure that you carry a calculator approved by the College Board, check out our page on SAT Policies.
-The digital app also has a built-in calculator if you forget to bring one.
+Per the College Board, this transition reflects the usage of calculators in schools and real-world scenarios more accurately than the SAT’s paper and pencil version.
+If you do choose to bring your own calculator to the test, you need to make sure that you bring one approved by the College Board–check out our page on SAT Policies.

 Paper SAT | Digital SAT | ||